 If you have no Will, someone will petition the probate court for Letters of Administration, then go about the business of settling your estate.
 The administrator will have to post a bond which can be expensive.
 The probate court is also more involved during an estate administration.
 The administrator of the estate prepares an inventory of the estate assets and reports back to the court, sometimes several times.
 All this is expensive, time-consuming, and, frankly, tedious.

 With or Without Estate Planning.

 Your estate will be settled.
+If you have probate assets, then your heirs will have to go through probate.
 We can help make that process as painless as possible.
-We know the right estate planning tools to use to best avoid a lengthy probate estate administration.
+We know the right estate planning tools to use to help your family avoid a lengthy Alabama probate estate administration.

 Call us at 256-472-1900 or use our Contact Form to let us know you’re ready to develop your estate plan.

 Learn the 7 Steps to Handling Your Loved

 “We started with a group of lawyers and helpers and ended with new friends!
 Everyone was so nice and friendly, even outside the office, and you always knew us by name.
 You were very professional, helpful with all questions and you put things on a human level.”

 “I am very satisfied and optimistic about what will happen to my children and my assets after my death.